Magnit notifies on the transactions by the person discharging managerial responsibilities

 DJ Magnit notifies on the transactions by the person discharging managerial responsibilities

-MAGNIT PJSC (MGNT) Magnit notifies on the transactions by the person discharging managerial responsibilities 17-Jun-2022 / 18:06 MSK Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+MAGNIT PJSC (MGNT) Magnit notifies on the transactions by the person discharging managerial responsibilities 22-Jun-2022 / 17:42 MSK Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------

-Magnit notifies on the transactions by the person discharging managerial responsibilities Krasnodar, Russia (June 17, 2022): Magnit PJSC (MOEX and LSE: MGNT; the Company), one of Russia's leading retailers, notifies on the transactions with the PJSC Magnit securities made by the member of the Management Board of PJSC Magnit Pavel Lokshin.
+Magnit notifies on the transactions by the person discharging managerial responsibilities Krasnodar, Russia (June 22, 2022): Magnit PJSC (MOEX and LSE: MGNT; the Company), one of Russia's leading retailers, notifies on the transactions with the PJSC Magnit securities made by the member of the Management Board of PJSC Magnit Fedor Pavlovsky.

 Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them